zepingyu0512/zepingyu0512.github.io/_pages/about.md

 # 📖 About Me

-I am a PhD researcher at the University of Manchester and the NaCTeM group, supervised by Prof. Sophia Ananiadou.
+I am a PhD researcher at the University of Manchester, supervised by Prof. Sophia Ananiadou.
 Previously, I worked as an NLP researcher at Tencent Technology in Shanghai.
 I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

 My research topic is **Interpreting and Improving Large Language Models -- From Internal Mechanisms to Reliable and Capable Systems**.
 My primary methodology follows a diagnose-and-improve paradigm: I first analyze why LLMs fail, and then design targeted methods or architectural modules to enhance their capabilities, for example in latent multi-hop reasoning and catastrophic forgetting.